cafekora/cafekora.github.io/pages/resources/teachers.md

 <http://www.thekoraworkshop.co.uk/>

-* **Ame Fall** (California, USA)
+* **Ame Kora** (California, USA)
-Senegalese kora player, Ame Fall who has recorded and performed in Africa, Europe and North America offers kora lessons in the US.
+Senegalese kora player, Ame Kora who has recorded and performed in Africa, Europe and North America offers kora lessons in the US.
 He also runs a class in Senegal in which participants construct their own kora and learn to play.
 He was part of Baba Maal's band and recorded in the Black Panther soundtrack/movie.

 <http://www.amekoramusic.com/>